gdraheim/docker-systemctl-replacement/USERMODE.md

 ## User Containers

-The existance of a user-level would have been totally irrelevant if it would not have been for a rule from OpenShift in that processes in a container must not try to be run as a virtual root user.
+The existence of a user-level would have been totally irrelevant if it would not have been for a rule from OpenShift in that processes in a container must not try to be run as a virtual root user.
 In fact, all docker